-You’ll love how the Format Painter speeds up by applying the same look throughout your document.
+You’ll appreciate how the Format Painter tool copies and applies a unified style throughout your document.
 It’s like magic for making everything match, fast and easy!
-This article discusses how to use the Format Painter in Word, which will help you become more efficient in your desktop publishing endeavors.
+This article explores how to use the Format Painter in Word, helping you become more efficient in your desktop publishing endeavors.

 What is Format Painter?